A queueing model with independent arrivals, and its fluid and diffusion limits: Preliminaries

 where

-In words, $Z(t)$ is the difference between the total amount of work presented by the arrivals up to time $t$ and the amount of work completed by the server by $t$.
+is the \textit{busy time} process.
 Note that this definition of the virtual waiting time varies slightly from the standard definition due to the fact that an arrival at time $t < 0$ before service starts has to wait an extra $t$ units of time for service to start, which accounts for the $-t \mathbf{1}_{\{t \leq 0\}}$ term.